-Additional microseismic event examples in the data set are presented in Figure 2.
+Additional microseismic event examples in the dataset are presented in Figure 2.
 Horizontal event locations and focal mechanisms of these events are derived from surface observation.
-All three selected events (event indices 397, 599, and 712) show a predominant double-couple mechanism with a nearly vertical nodal plane, implying a shearing nature for these events, either dip slip on induced vertical hydraulic fractures or horizontal slip on a bedding plane (Staněk and Eisner, 2017).
-Event 599 shows a reversed beach ball polarity compared with the other two, suggesting an opposite slip direction on the fault plane.
+All three selected events (event indices 397, 599, and 712) show a predominant double-couple mechanism with a nearly vertical nodal plane, implying a shearing nature for these events, either dip-slip on induced vertical hydraulic fractures or horizontal slip on a bedding plane (Staněk and Eisner, 2017).
+Event 599 shows a reversed beach ball polarity compared to the other two, suggesting an opposite slip direction on the fault plane.
 Comparisons of the DAS waveforms from two near-offset channels symmetric about the apices of the P- and S-wave arrival hyperbola for each of the three selected events are shown in Figure 2b-2d.
 The P-wave signals are barely observed at these channels due to the near-vertical incident angle.
-The Pwave arrival times at these channels (approximately 0.04 s from the event origin) are extrapolated from the hyperbolic P-wave arrivals at farther offset.
-On the contrary, S-wave pulses are significant and are estimated to be approximately 0.075 s from the event origin.
-Provided a roughly 200 m horizontal separation of these events from the DAS monitor well and neglecting the vertical and well-parallel offsets, the Pand S-wave velocity can be roughly estimated as 5100 and 2700 m/s from their arrivals, respectively.
-These velocity estimates are close to the velocities of the Austin Chalk above the Eagle Ford according to a sonic log obtained from a nearby vertical well, suggesting that the raypaths of the direct body waves are mainly inside the Austin Chalk layer.
-In the window between the P- and S-wave arrivals, all of the trace pairs show a monotonic increase in one trace and a monotonic decrease in the other, starting from the estimated P-wave arrivals and ending at the S-wave arrivals.
-The reversed focal mechanism of event 599 among the three events also presents a reversed polarity of the traces compared with those of the other two example events.
+The P-wave arrival times at these channels (~ 0.04 s from the event origin) are extrapolated from the hyperbolic P-wave arrivals at farther offset.
+On the contrary, S-wave pulses are significant and estimated to be ~ 0.075 s from the event origin.
+Provided a roughly 200 m horizontal separation of these event from the DAS monitor well and neglecting vertical and well-parallel offsets, the P- and S-wave velocity can be roughly estimated as 5100 m/s and 2700 m/s from their arrivals, respectively.
+These velocity estimates are close to the velocities of the Austin Chalk above the Eagle Ford according to a sonic log obtained from a nearby vertical well, suggesting that the ray paths of the direct body waves are mainly inside the Austin Chalk layer.
+In the window between the P- and S-wave arrivals, all trace pairs show monotonic increase in one trace and monotonic decrease in the other, starting from the estimated P- and ending at the S-wave arrivals.
+The reversed focal mechanism of event 599 among the three events also presents a reversed polarity of the traces compared to those of the other two example events.

-Analytic solution of displacement and strain
+Analytic Solution of Displacement and Strain